Post updated 9 February 2018

 Finally, a plea to those who extract images from books: please attach source information so that buyers can know the book from which the art came and know the name of the artist.

-Soon after writing this post, I discovered that the 2nd image shown above is by Michael Woods and appeared in the Macmillan Illustrated Animal Encyclopedia (1984).
+The 2nd image above is by Michael Woods and appeared in the Macmillan Illustrated Animal Encyclopedia (1984).